nipakke/drizzle-zero/README.md

 // Define your configuration file for the CLI export default drizzleZeroConfig(drizzleSchema, {
-  // Specify the casing style to use for the schema.
-  // This is useful for when you want to use a different casing style than the default.
-  // This works in the same way as the `casing` option in the Drizzle ORM.
-  //
-  // @example
-  // casing: "snake_case",

   // Specify which tables and columns to include in the Zero schema.
   // This allows for the "expand/migrate/contract" pattern recommended in the Zero docs.
   // When a column is first added, it should be set to false, and then changed to true